 - What style is your home, and how can you carry that through on the porch?

 You also want to think about the function and purpose of your porch.
-Is it a small space where guests can leave their boots and you can display a few holiday or seasonal items?
-Or is it an additional seating area where you can watch passing neighbors and nature?
+Is it a small space where guests can leave their boots, and you can display a few holiday or seasonal items?
+Or is it an additional seating area to watch passing neighbors and nature?
 Will you be serving food or dining there?

 Farmhouse porches are known for being a welcoming first impression to any home worldwide.
-Farmhouse decor encompasses a wide range of styles, from early American to French country and everything in between.
-One thing all these home styles have in common is that they use rough, unfinished surfaces, natural wood, elements of nature, and bits of whimsy to convey an inviting ambiance.
+Farmhouse decor encompasses various styles, from early American to French country and everything in between.
+All these home styles commonly use rough, unfinished surfaces, natural wood, elements of nature, and bits of whimsy to convey an inviting ambiance.